 Children begin to develop their self-concept during early childhood.
 The impacts of poverty on the development of children's self-concept has been well-documented, beginning as early as age two and extending through high school (Black, Hess, & Berenson-Howard, 2012; Campbell, 2010; Entwisle, Alexander, & Olson, 2015).
 Children want to do well in school and attend college, but their actual attainment often lags behind their aspirations (Khattab, 2015).
 This "aspiration-attainment gap" is a affects some groups, such as boys and children of color, more than others (Poyrazli, Arbona, Amaury, McPherson, & Pisecco, 2012).
-Creating the spaces to influencing this gap, in part, by affecting children's perceptions of what is possible for them and people like them in the future, is our moral obligation at CNCA #2.
+Creating the spaces to influencing this gap, in part, by affecting children's perceptions of what is possible for them and people like them in the future, is our moral obligation at CNES #3.

-In addition to supporting students to develop positive identity, CNCA #2 works to intentionally develop students' sensitivity to the world around them, seeking to understand and value identities that may be different from one's own.
+In addition to supporting students develop positive identity, CNES #3 works to intentionally develop students' sensitivity to the world around them, seeking to understand and value identities that may be different from one's own.
 As consumers in the 21st century, we are all connected through the increasing globalization of communications, trade, and labor practices.
 Research, such as Black and Mendenhall's comprehensive study (2010) on the impact of raising cultural sensitivity indicated a positive correlation with (a) development of greater feelings of well-being and self-confidence, (b) self-reported measures of relationship skills, and (c) development of appropriate perceptions relative to members of another culture.

 To that end, we employ an asset-based approach to learning.
 We create intentional time and space to get to know our students on a human level, bringing their knowledge, experiences, skills, and values into the classroom.
-The staff at CNCA #2 is deeply committed to establishing meaningful relationships with each of our students and their families, demonstrating a belief in each student's potential and drawing on their natural curiosity to create authentic academic engagement.
-This work happens during daily community circles in K-5th grade and during our weekly advisory class in middle school.
-Our use of restorative justice practices across the school support teachers and students to get to the root of behavior and through mediation and reflection guide students to understanding the impact of their choices.
+The staff at CNES #3 is deeply committed to establishing meaningful relationships with each of our students and their families, demonstrating a belief in each student's potential and drawing on their natural curiosity to create authentic academic engagement.

-Through vehicles such as our "Ethnic Studies for All" initiative, discussed later in this petition, we work intentionally to raise our students' awareness of how our identities are shaped and we support them to develop positive social identities based on membership in multiple societal groups.
+Through vehicles such as our "Ethnic Studies for All" initiative, discussed later in this petition, and Tribes, we work intentionally to raise our students' awareness of how our identities are shaped and we support them to develop positive social identities based on membership in multiple societal groups.
 Further, we support them to develop both the language and the historical and cultural knowledge that affirms and accurately describes membership in multiple identity groups.
+In addition to Ethnic Studies and Tribes, at the middle school, the entire site engages in quarterly Camp Camino days designed to promote positive identity through understanding one another as individuals and as a part of the learning community.
+For part of these days, students attend sessions in cohorts of self-selected identity groups.

 Through both dedicated and integrated work, we promote a belief in growth-mindset understanding that the brain is a like muscle that can be developed over time.
-Intentional reflection on growth to affirm this mindset happens continuously, for example at our publication celebrations where students share their most recent published work of writing and engage in reflection on all they've learned in the unit and the qualities (e.g., perseverance, pride, responsibility, etc.) that contributed to their growth.
+Intentional reflection on growth to affirm this mindset happens continuously, for example at our publication celebrations where students share their most recent published work of writing and engage in reflection on all they've learned in the unit and the qualities (e.g., perseverance, pride, responsibility, empowerment, etc.) that contributed to their growth.
 We encourage students to use growth-mindset language, such as saying "I'm not yet able to..." rather than "I can't."
-Every quarter, grade level teams hold Celebration of Learning Assemblies to honor the work they accomplished throughout the quarter and to deliver core value awards to select students.
-Our core values of kindness, perseverance, respect, responsibility and integrity capture the individual and collective qualities we aim to instill in our students.